 “So don’t feel selfish taking that me time: It’s essential!”.

-Well, if that’s not a reason to do some online shopping this evening, we don’t know what is!
+Well, if that’s not a reason to do some online shopping and book a weekend spa trip this evening, we don’t know what is!

 Did you enjoy this?
 Read why Kirsti says becoming a mum brought out the rebel in her.
 Here TV presenter Olivia Wayne gives us her advice on how to cope for new mums, and here a best selling author reveals her expert parenting hacks for a stress-free summer.
 And, if you’re at home on maternity leave, here’s how two mums had coffee one morning with their newborns and had an idea which grew into a thriving business.
 Also, Olympian Rebecca Adlington tells us how becoming a mum helped her battle the demons she had with her body image – and win.